yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 1. Document and diagram how you will build redundant Virtual Networks for Contoso.
 Address the following design points:

-    -   Must allow for connectivity between two regions close to the Cheyenne and Seattle data centers.
+    -   Must allow for connectivity between two regions close to the Cheyenne and Seattle data centers

     -   Address the need for redundancy and resiliency in the site-to-site VPN connectivity from Contoso's offices to Azure